microsoft/sqltoolsservice/docs/guide/object_explorer.md

 * How to query each object (Reference to another generated code to query each object type)

 ### SmoQueryModelDefinition.xml
 > SmoQueryModelDefinition.xml defines the supported object types and how to query each type using SMO library.
-ChildQuerierTypes attribute in TreeNodeDefinition.xml nodes has reference to the types in this xml file.
+ChildQuerierTypes attribute in SmoTreeNodesDefinition.xml nodes has reference to the types in this xml file.
 It includes:

 * List of types that are defined in SMO library
 * Name of the parent and the field to query each type

 ### Query optimization
     To get each object type, SMO by default only gets the name and schema and not all it's properties.
-	To optimize the query to get the properties needed to create each node, add the properties to the node element in TreeNodeDefinition.xml.
+	To optimize the query to get the properties needed to create each node, add the properties to the node element in SmoTreeNodesDefinition.xml.
 	For example, to get the table node, we also need to get two properties IsSystemVersioned and TemporalType which are included as properties in the table node:

 ### Sample